 iii.
 Proposing a form of surfacing and enclosure in keeping with the rural setting.

 iv.
-Providing only small-scale ancillary facilities, appropriately sited and of sensitive design, which do not encroach on sensitive open views (Fig. 13 and Fig. 21).
+Providing only small-scale ancillary facilities, appropriately sited and of sensitive design, which do not encroach on cherished views (see Fig. 14).

 v.
 Avoiding floodlighting or night use where this would have an unacceptable impact on the environment, wildlife, the maintenance of dark skies or amenity as a result of noise and light pollution.